megabyte0x/web3-roadmaps/evm/README.md

 [BLOG LINK](https://medium.com/@eiki1212/explaining-ethereum-contract-abi-evm-bytecode-6afa6e917c3b)

+## STACK in EVM

+This blog explains the working of EVM using stack data structure.
+It will clear your basics for the upcoming resources.
+[BLOG](https://betterprogramming.pub/solidity-tutorial-all-about-stack-c1ec6070fe60)

 ## Storage in Contracts

 - [Data Locations in Solidity](https://betterprogramming.pub/solidity-tutorial-all-about-data-locations-dabd33212471) - This is a great blog to start learning about the data locations in Solidity.